riceissa/issarice.com/wiki/effective-altruism.md

 follow tricky arguments started to seem remarkable rather than disappointing.

+During **2019**, my feelings about effective altruism (and the rationality community) again became more negative.
+I can't say my beliefs are so different from those of the previous couple of years, but my emotions and internal monologue are pretty different.
+One aspect of this is that there were more updates I made where my opinion of someone went down than where they went up.
+There were many people who seemed kind of smart but where I didn't have enough evidence to definitely say whether or not they are smart.
+This year, I feel like I got that necessary additional evidence to rule out many of these "potentially smart people".
+I don't want to give away who these people were, so I don't want to give many details, but at a high level here are some things I
+observed: making an obviously false statement; making a decision that I think is reasonable, but where I think the reasoning is not that good; praising or endorsing blog posts that I think aren't that novel or interesting; claiming a higher level of understanding of a topic than I think they are demonstrating;
+giving the impression that they know something other people don't, where in fact there wasn't anything.

+I also met many people involved in EA/rationality (in Europe), and updated towards thinking that the vast majority of these people don't really do anything interesting with their lives.
+Prior to meeting people, there was some plausible deniability: the fact that I hadn't come across these people online could have meant that they are privately working on interesting projects, building up an accurate world model, etc. But generally speaking, I came away pretty disappointed.
+There was one notable exception to this.
+(Usual disclaimers about small and potentially biased sample size, people not revealing all of their accomplishments, etc., apply.
+I'm always happy to update my views if I come across contrary evidence.)

+My internal monologue started to frequently have thoughts like "people are bad", "we are so screwed", "the world is going to end", "we are all going to die", "I hate everything", etc. (Again, it's not like my opinions here have changed this year, but the pattern of thoughts has definitely changed.)

 Overall, I'm not comfortable considering myself part of the "EA movement".
 However, I'm happy to consider myself an "effective altruist" in the sense of "someone who spends a lot of time trying to